-Our Play & Youth Practitioner for North Islington, Glen Billey, has a background in services for children and young people and has been providing face to face support to children, young people and their families for a number of years.
+Our Play & Youth Practitioners for North Islington have a background in services for children and young people and has been providing face to face support to children, young people and their families for a number of years.

 What is Early Help?

-Early Help just means identifying areas where a child or young person might benefit from some support from a specific service, resource or activity designed to improve wellbeing and have a positive outcome.
-It's not intended as an intensive long term intervention and the help offered could range from finding free and affordable activities or mentoring opportunities, to finding learning support and resources, or managing healthcare or other personal issues.
+Early Help just means identifying areas where a child or young person might benefit from support from a specific service, or an activity designed to improve wellbeing.
+The help offered could range from finding free and affordable activities or mentoring opportunities, to finding learning support and resources, or managing healthcare or other personal issues.

-Early Help can also provide assistance to parents who may be having difficulty managing child behaviour on top of other practical concerns, such as financial problems, debt, unemployment, domestic abuse or isolation.
-The Early Help team can link you with a variety of support services including employment & training services, finance and debt advice, and schemes offering assistance with purchasing items like school uniforms and clothes for job interviews.
+Early Help can also assist parents who may be having difficulty managing child behaviour on top of other concerns, such as financial problems, debt, unemployment, domestic abuse or isolation.
+The Early Help team can link you with a variety of support services, including employment & training services, finance and debt advice, and schemes offering assistance with purchasing items like school uniforms and clothes for job interviews.

-To talk to a Glen or another practitioner, drop in on a Wednesday afternoon or contact the helpline on 020 7527 4343 (Mon-Fri 9am-5pm) or email email@example.com.
+You can book an appointment with a practitioner at Hilldrop Community Centre on Wednesday afternoons.
+Contact the helpline on 020 7527 4343 (Mon-Fri 9am-5pm) or email email@example.com.